-Financially Prepare Yourself For The Holidays

-Holidays can magnify loss.
-Emotions run high this time of year, so remember to treat yourself with gentleness and respect.
-Plan ahead how you might want to spend this season and focus on what you can control.
-The holiday season can be an expensive time of the year with cooking, shopping, and celebrating.
-With careful preparation and the use of available resources, you can alleviate the holiday stress of overspending and debt.

-Tips to financially prepare for holiday season:
+Tips for Holiday Spending

 1. Set a realistic holiday spending plan and stick to it.
 Use a budgeting tool to figure out how much you spend in a month on essentials like rent, utilities, and groceries.
 Based on what is left, decide how much you can afford to spend this holiday season without going into debt.
 Don’t forget to add incidentals such as wrapping paper, cards, decorations, and charitable contributions as part of your spending plan.